What is the Gateway Promise program?

-Busing is provided only during the Summer Bridge Program for students who have completed the Kickoff event and registered for classes.
+Busing is provided only during the summer Scholars program for students who have completed the Promise Kickoff event and registered for classes.
 For more information, please contact firstname.lastname@example.org.
 Admitted students who are awarded the Gateway Promise are responsible for securing their own transportation to other required events.
 We understand that transportation across county lines is a concern for many students.
 Transportation options available include:

 - Kenosha Transit

 - Between Kenosha and Racine, Wisconsin Coach Lines offers an Airport Express and Kenosha-Racine route that run between Kenosha and Racine.